 Students are asked to read a book, poem, or speech and write a letter to that author (living or dead) about how the text affected them personally.
-Letters are judged on the state and national levels.
+Letters are judged on the state level.
 Tens of thousands of students from across the country enter Letters About Literature each year.

-UConn’s Neag School of Education is the contest’s designated sponsor for the state of Connecticut for the 2015-16 academic year.
+UConn’s Neag School of Education, along with the Connecticut Writing Project and UConn’s Department of English, are the contest’s designated sponsors for the state of Connecticut for the 2022-23 academic year.

-Contest judges from Connecticut will include current Neag School teacher education graduate students, as well as schoolteachers across the state.
+Contest judges from Connecticut will include current Neag teacher education alumni and students and teacher-consultants of the Connecticut Writing Project from across the state.
 These judges will select the best Letters About Literature submitted by Connecticut students at each of the three competition levels:

 Resources for Teachers, Librarians, and Parents

 - The Letters About Literature Teaching Guide provides activities teachers can use to guide their students through the book discussion and letter-writing process.
 The guide addresses the LAL teaching strategies and ways in which the program can dovetail with national standards for teaching reading and writing as well as Common Core State Standards (CCSS).
 Also included are worksheets for duplication and assessment checklists.

 - Would you like to volunteer to help review the nominations?
 Click here to sign up.
 Space is limited.